A Complete Guide to Fascia, Posture, and Whole-Body Alignment

 Structural Integration is a form of therapeutic bodywork that works with fascia to improve posture, balance, and ease of movement.
 Here in Los Angeles, in my Santa Monica studio, I help clients resolve chronic tension patterns and restore alignment in the body.

 Dr. Ida P. Rolf created this body of work and named it, Structural Integration.
 Rolfing is a nickname, a term of endearment, given from her early clients.
 The nickname stuck.
 It became the trademark of the Dr. Ida Rolf Institute.
 I am a graduate of the Guild for Structural Integration, the home of the original work of Dr. Rolf.
-The Rolf Method is a term granted only able to be used by the Guild, by the Rolf Institute, recognizing its crucial role in the foundations of this work.
+The Rolf Method is a term the Dr. Ida Rolf Institute granted exclusively to the Guild, recognizing the Guild’s role in carrying forward the foundations of Dr. Rolf’s work.

 What you’ll find here: